sebastianzillessen/WiFi-AP-Raspberry-Pi-3/Readme.md

 - Raspberry-Pi 3 Model B
 - No additonal HW connected
 - Rasbian GBU/Linux 8 (`cat /etc/issue`) and Debian version 8.0 (`cat /etc/debian_version`)
+- No changes made to the configuration so far

 ## Installing
 ```